-The student phone may be used during nutrition break, lunch and after school.
-Students may use the phone during class time for emergencies only and it must be with the permission of their teacher.
+The student school phone may be used during nutrition break, lunch and after school.
+Students may use the student school phone during class time for emergencies only and it must be with the permission of their teacher.

 Sign In/Out Procedures

 Students are to either sign in when arriving late or sign out if they need to leave the school early.
 It is important to follow this procedure so that the office can track students particularly in case of emergency.
 We are a closed campus.
-This means that students are not allowed to leave during the school day unless a parent signs them out at the office.
+This means that students are not allowed to leave during the school day unless a parent signs them out (physically or through a phone call) at the office.

 Students eat their lunch in their classrooms each day.
+Each class will post eating time expectations.
 They remain in their classes until the 10 minute lunch bell rings signaling that students are then free to go outside.

 Lost and Found

 All personal items should be clearly marked.
 Students who have lost certain possessions should check the lost and found drawer at the office for smaller items, and the lost and found area downstairs for clothing.
 Any item of value that is lost should be reported promptly to the office.
 Any unclaimed clothing at the end of each term is donated to various thrift stores in the community.